// FIELD NOTES

 The Gel Label Guide: What Actually Matters on the Back of the Packet

 Once you know how to read the back of the packet, you can evaluate any gel in about 10 seconds.
+Single lane up to 60 g/h, both lanes above that, and a hardware cap at 60 if you're fructose-intolerant.
 No brand loyalty required.

 The 20-Minute Pulse: Why Fueling Timing Matters More Than You Think